 “A hybrid by any other name would taste as sweet” — overheard in Shakespeare’s garden.

 We hear these words all the time — heirloom tomatoes, hybrid fruits, GMOs, but what do they all mean?
 Which ones are healthiest, tastiest, most nutritious?
-Your garden friends at Avalow are here to help break down and debunk these buzzwords (along with making it way easier to be successful growing food in your own yard).
+Your garden friends at Avalow are here to help break down and debunk these buzzwords (along with making it way easier to be successful in your own yard).

 A piece of produce is considered an “heirloom” if the seeds used to grow that crop have been passed down for multiple generations, much like any other type of family heirloom.
 For thousands of years, farmers have been selecting the most desirable qualities in their plants — such as fruit size, taste, or resilience — and using the seeds from those fruits and vegetables to grow genetically identical crops each year.
 Although the exact definition of an heirloom can vary, it’s generally agreed upon that an heirloom is an open-pollinated crop developed before the mass hybridization of the 1950s.
 An example of a true heirloom is a Cherokee Purple tomato, a varietal from Tennessee, which had been grown by the same family for over 100 years.

 To continue the lineage and characteristics of their parent crops, heirlooms are open-pollinated, which means that they are naturally fertilized by wind, birds, insects, etc., with the high possibility that they will grow into genetically identical plants each year.
 It’s important to note that all heirloom tomatoes are open-pollinated, but not all open-pollinated tomatoes are considered heirlooms.